-Kyle Durgin spent nine weeks this fall studying at the Juan Sisay Spanish School in Quetzaltenango, Guatemala, supported by a Gilman Scholarship.
+Kyle Durgin spent nine weeks studying at the Juan Sisay Spanish School in Quetzaltenango, Guatemala, supported by a Gilman Scholarship.
 He recorded his experience in a photo blog.

 Fifty-seven students joined their Cornell professors for courses in the Bahamas and Belize during block 6.
 Cornell courses have traveled to the Gerace Research Center in the Bahamas for years, and 2013 marked the third annual trip to a field station in Latin America.